crow-translate/QOnlineTranslator/docs/QOption.md

 ## Detailed Description

-The **QOption** object can be obtained from the [QOnlineTranslator](docs/QOnlineTranslator.md "Class documentation") object, which contains translation options for a single type of speech.
+A **QOption** object can be obtained from the [QOnlineTranslator](docs/QOnlineTranslator.md "Class documentation") object, which contains translation options for a single type of speech.

 **Example:**